Fees for new Fellows or renewals for the period of January 1 to June 30, 2023

-As it appears that the Covid-19 pandemic is receding and public health restrictions are in the process of lifting we have returned to the Faculty Club for Wednesday lectures.
-We continue to mask, distance and everyone is vaccinated.
-What is different, of course, is that we are developing aa hybrid presentation with some attendees at home on Zoom.
+With the lessening of the Covid-19 pandemic we have returned to the Faculty Club for Wednesday lectures.
+We have developed a hybrid presentation with attendees both in the room and at home on Zoom.
 This allows members a choice of how they wish to participate.
 It also allows programming to go to out of town Fellows who could not have previously accessed it.
-We are recognizing differences with the hybrid model and actively refining our approach to make it equally enjoyable whether in-person or on line.
+We continue to experiment with this format with the intention of making it equally enjoyable whether in-person or on line.

-We are looking to re-open Senior College Centre which may allow for meetings and colloquia to return in person.
+We have re-opened Senior College Centre in a limited way.
+The Colloquia have returned to meeting there in person.
 The Book Cub has exceeded the size limitations of SCC and will remain on-line.

 Michael A. Hutcheon MD FRCPC